zzzorigtbaatar/Work-Day-Scheduler/README.md

-# Work-Day-Scheduler

 # Code-Quiz

 ## Description

 Welcome to Work Day Scheduler.

-This project aims to showcase my ability in utilizing Third Party APIs by presenting a day planner with dynamically updating timeblocks that allow the user to input a task:
+This project aims to showcase my ability in utilizing Third Party APIs by presenting a work day planner with dynamically updating timeblocks that allow the user to input a task:

 ![](./assets/images/demo-work-day-scheduler.gif)